 Centennial Animal Hospital is a Full-Service Veterinary Clinic in Colorado Springs

 At Centennial Animal Hospital in Colorado Springs, CO, we’re proud to provide a number of valuable services to the pets of our community.
 If you’re looking for a veterinary hospital in Colorado Springs where your pet can get quality veterinary care, contact Centennial Animal Hospital.
-Our appointment book is computerized which allows us to efficiently make appointments for you and your pet.
+Our appointment book is computerized, which allows us to make appointments for you and your pet efficiently.
 Our receptionists will attempt to accommodate all requests to the best of our ability.

 As a pet owner, you should be examining your pet’s teeth on a regular basis to check for signs of dental disease.

 - Discomfort while eating